 The iron in ferrous oxide and ferric oxide go through an oxidation reaction.
 To find out how many electrons the iron in ferrous oxide and ferric oxide lose when bonding, you need only look to their common names.

-Ferrous oxide, commonly known as iron(II) oxide contains iron that lost 2 elections in the oxidation process.
-So it is able to bond with other atoms that have an extra 2 electrons to share.
+Ferrous oxide, commonly known as iron(II) oxide contains iron that lost 2 electrons in the oxidation process.
+So it is able to bond with other atoms that have an extra 2 electrons.
 Ferric oxide, is commonly known as iron(III) oxide.
-It contains iron that lost 3 elections and can take an extra 3 electrons with bonding with other atoms.
+It contains iron that lost 3 electrons.

 There are numerous iron compounds, each with different roles in nature.
 We even need iron as part of our diets.
 Despite what may seem an almost trivial difference at the atomic level, the difference in the oxidation state between ferrous oxide and ferric oxide means that they each play unique roles in the world.

 Ferrous oxide comes as a black powder and, surprisingly, contains ferric oxide.
 It is used to produce numerous materials like plastics, heat-absorbing glass, paper, ceramics, and even rubber.
 Special high purity iron oxides are used to produce a type of ceramic magnet called ferrites, used in electronics like speakers, TVs, and computer memory cores.

 Ferric oxide, also known as hematite, is a reddish-brown powder.
 It is FDA approved for cosmetic use, even around the eyes.
 But ferric oxide is most helpful in the iron and steel industries.
 It is the primary source for the iron used to create the entire industrialized world.